What is active wetting?

 \section{Relaxational wetting}

 In addition to equilibrium wetting, it is crucial to consider the dynamic aspects of wetting both in situations where an out-of-equilibrium state relaxes toward an equilibrium state and in situations where an external driving force keeps the system permanently out of equilibrium.
 In the present section we discuss the former case that we term \textit{relaxational wetting} while the latter case is considered in section~\ref{sec:driven}.
-In relaxational wetting a sessile drop or another configuration that involves a three-phase contact line is initiated in an out-of-equilibrium state, e.g., the initial contact angle differs from the equilibrium contact angle $\theta_{\mathrm{eq}}$.
-Without externally imposed additional force the drop approaches an equilibrium state (a minimum of the appropriate energy functional, e.g., of the free energy in the case of an isothermal system without particle exchange with the environment) while dissipating the surplus free energy (section~IV of \cite{Genn1985rmp}, section~III of \cite{BEIM2009rmp}).
+In relaxational wetting a sessile drop or another configuration that may or may not involve a three-phase contact line is initiated in an out-of-equilibrium state, e.g., the initial contact angle differs from the equilibrium contact angle $\theta_{\mathrm{eq}}$.
+Without externally imposed additional force the system approaches an equilibrium state (a minimum of the appropriate energy functional, e.g., of the free energy in an isothermal setting without particle exchange with the environment) while dissipating the surplus free energy (section~IV of \cite{Genn1985rmp}, section~III of \cite{BEIM2009rmp}).

-For instance, a liquid drop placed on a smooth solid substrate spreads (or retracts) till reaching $\theta_\mathrm{eq}$ (Fig.~\ref{fig:sketch-relaxational}~(a)).
-If the liquid completely wets the substrate, $\theta_{\mathrm{eq}}=0$, the relaxation process follows a power law: Tanner's law $R \sim t^{1/10}$ where $R$ is the drop radius and $t$ time \cite{Tann1979jpd} and the equilibrium state - an infinitely extended, infinitely thin liquid film is only reached after an infinite time.
-If $\theta_\mathrm{eq}$ is finite the equilibrium state is approached exponentially slow.
-If the substrate is rough, additional complexities arise due to the many metastable states created by surface roughness and the related contact angle hysteresis \cite{BLKS2022cocis}.
+For instance, a liquid drop of nonvolatile liquid placed on a smooth solid substrate spreads (or retracts) till reaching $\theta_\mathrm{eq}$ (Fig.~\ref{fig:sketch-relaxational}~(a)).
+If the liquid completely wets the substrate, $\theta_{\mathrm{eq}}=0$, the relaxation process follows a power law: Tanner's law $R \sim t^{1/10}$ where $R$ is the drop radius and $t$ time \cite{Tann1979jpd} and the equilibrium state - an infinitely extended, infinitely thin liquid film is only reached after an infinite amount of time.
+If $\theta_\mathrm{eq}$ is finite the equilibrium state is approached exponentially slowly.
+If the substrate is rough or patterned, additional complexities arise due to the many metastable states and the related contact angle hysteresis \cite{ScWo1998prl,CuFe2001el,VeSK2011pre,BLKS2022cocis}.